Jacobus Philippus Snyman: The Barolong

 Montshiwa thereupon appealed to the British government for help and protection.
 None was forthcoming, but in 1877 when Theophilus Shepstone - on behalf of the Crown - annexed the Transvaal, Montshiwa took sides with the British, for which he was to be taught a lesson by the Boers in 1881.
 Following the end of the First Boer War, the Pretoria Convention of August 1881 set up a Border Commission with power to fix boundaries, including boundaries in the Transvaal / Bechuanaland region.
 Moswete became impatient at what he considered to be procrastination on the part of the commission and he decided to make a pre-emptive strike to remove Montshiwa's people from territory he, Moswete, claimed for his people.
 Moswete enlisted Transvaal mercenaries to spearhead the attack.
 The reward for the mercenaries was to be half the booty which was captured together with grants of land.
 Montshiwa appealed again for help from the British government, but apart from totally ineffective appeals to the Transvaal to get the mercenaries out of Montshiwa's territory, when the British complained about the occupation of Montshiwa's lands as a breach of the provisions of the Pretoria Convention, the Transvaal took the position that they had no control over, nor could they be expected to control, the mercenaries.
 Montshiwa fought as best he could, but his warriors were no match for the mercenaries and by October 1882, he had to make peace.
 He called in the local Transvaal official, General Snyman, for assistance.
 Snyman settled the terms of peace between Moswete and Montshiwa and both chiefs signed the document.
 Both had put their lands under the protection of the South African Republic.

 As Commandant of the Marico district and Native Commissioner, Snyman commanded the Boers in battles led against Montshiwa (1882-1884).
 He was responsible for resolving tribal conflicts that arose between the factions on the Western Transvaal frontier and the South African Republic.
-Most notable was the role Snyman played in negotiating peace between the South African Republic, Moswete of the Barolong Boo Ratlou and Montshiwa of the Barolong Boo Ratshidi on the 24th of October 1882.
+Most notable was the role Snyman played in negotiating peace between the South African Republic, Moswete of the Barolong Boo Ratlou and Montshiwa of the Barolong Boo Ratshidi on 24 October 1882.
 This agreement was known as the Snyman Peace Treaty.